LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Synthesis of Dissipative Layers

-For fully-connected layers $\sigma\circ\calF$, Theorem \ref{thm:FC} gives a mapping $\phi\mapsto(W,b)$ from unconstrained variables $\phi$ that renders \eqref{eq:cert_FC+act} feasible by design and thus the layer dissipative with respect to the supply \eqref{eq:supply}. \begin{theorem} A fully-connected layer $\sigma\circ\calF$ parameterized by
+For fully connected layers $\sigma\circ\calF$, Theorem \ref{thm:FC} gives a mapping $\phi\mapsto(W,b)$ from unconstrained variables $\phi$ that renders \eqref{eq:cert_FC+act} feasible by design, and thus the layer is dissipative with respect to the supply \eqref{eq:supply}. \begin{theorem} A fully connected layer $\sigma\circ\calF$ parameterized by

 wherein

 satisfies \eqref{eq:cert_FC+act}.
 This yields the mapping